 - self-assessment and peer-assessment

-You'll participate in a 20-day work placement in the final semester of the degree.
+You'll participate in a 20-day work placement in the final semester of your degree.

 RMIT can assist you to find a work placement at a variety of environmental and related organisations, including:

 - Environment Protection Authority (EPA)